-Treatment of liver cancer by stage
+Treatment of liver cancer, by stage

-Although the AJCC (TNM) staging system (see "How is liver cancer staged?") is often used to describe the spread of a liver cancer precisely, doctors use a more practical system to determine treatment options.
-Liver cancers are divided into 3 categories: localized resectable, localized unresectable, and advanced.
+Although the AJCC (TNM) staging system (see "Liver cancer stages") is often used to describe the spread of a liver cancer precisely, doctors use a more practical system to determine treatment options.
+Liver cancers are categorized as: potentially resectable or transplantable, unresectable, inoperable with only local disease, and advanced.

 Clinical trials are now looking at whether patients who have a partial hepatectomy will be helped by getting other treatments in addition to surgery.
 Some studies have found that using chemoembolization or other treatments along with surgery may help some patients live longer.
 Still, not all studies have found this, and more research is needed to know the value (if any) of adding other treatments to surgery.

-Although it is unlikely that treatments other than a transplant will cure the cancer, they can reduce symptoms and may prolong life.
+These treatments won’t cure the cancer, but they can reduce symptoms and may even help you live longer.
 Because these cancers can be hard to treat, clinical trials of newer treatments may offer a good option in many cases.

-If your liver is functioning well enough (Child-Pugh class A or B), the targeted therapy sorafenib may help control the growth of the cancer for a time and may help you live longer.
+If your liver is functioning well enough (Child-Pugh class A or B), the targeted therapy drug sorafenib may help control the growth of the cancer for a time and may help you live longer.

 As with localized unresectable liver cancer, clinical trials of targeted therapies, new approaches to chemotherapy (new drugs and ways to deliver chemotherapy), new forms of radiation therapy, and other new treatments may help you.
 These clinical trials are also important for improving the outcome for future patients.